 best performance male: Action leads are dominant here taking up two of the three slots—Harrison Ford takes top honors for his greatest career achievement in Raiders of the Lost Ark.
 He did what Sean Connery did for James Bond but only if Connery were directed by an all-time great director (Spielberg) and had made a film great enough to land as a masterpiece- as much as I like his work as the 007—that never happened for Connery.
 Behind Ford we have really strong work from both Mel Gibson (The Road Warrior – or Mad Max 2).
 William Hurt, in a stunning archiveable debut, takes my third slot in the neo-noir Body Heat.
 These are three of the more dominant actors of the 1980s.

 best performance female: I have a virtual tie here for my best performance.
 If forced to pick, I’m going with Kathleen Turner’s work in Body Heat.
 She’s absolutely dynamic on screen.
 Karen Allen’s Marion in Raiders of the Lost Ark is a completely firecracker a much-needed type-A aggressive female role that is sorely lacking in so much of film history.
-Behind my top two, I have a slot for Barbara Sukowa for her work in color-soaked Lola from R.W.
-Fassbinder.
+Behind the top two, there is room for Barbara Sukowa for her work in the color-soaked Lola from R.W.
+Fassbinder as well as Diane Keaton for her work in Reds directed by Warren Beatty.
+This is one of the best single performances from Keaton.
+The blowup fight between Beatty’s Reed and Keaton’s Bryant at the 40-minute mark is worth the price of a ticket alone.
+This is the “taken seriously” fight.

 - Blow Out